1st Grade Teachers

 Kelley England, Lead Teacher

-I am beyond excited to begin my 4th year at New School!
+I’ve been teaching at New School since the beginning!
 After teaching Kindergarten in New School’s founding year, I have since been in first grade and have discovered that first grade is such an amazing year of growth and learning for children.
-I loved starting to get to know this wonderful cohort of children and families last year through lunch, recess, and other whole school times and can’t wait to dive into our journey together as one united first grade community of inquirers!
+I loved starting to get to know this wonderful cohort of children and families through lunch, recess, and other whole-school events and can’t wait to dive into our journey together as one united first grade community of inquirers!

 Inquiry is one of my greatest passions as an educator and I feel privileged to have spent my teaching career working in inquiry based schools.
 I began teaching abroad at the International School Manila, where I taught all grades from preschool through 4th grade, including half a year as an art teacher.
 After a year in the Philippines, I moved to the Bay Area to teach kindergarten and then first grade at an inquiry-based independent school.
 I then went back to school to get my Masters in Education at Mills College.